abcxyz/abc/README.md

     readability.
 Use a non-capturing group (like `(?:abc)|(?:abc)`) if you need grouping without capturing.

-  - `with`: a string to that will replace regex matches (or, if the `subgroup` field is set, will replace only that subgroup).
-May use template expressions and may use
-    [Regexp.Expand() syntax](https://pkg.go.dev/regexp#Regexp.Expand) (e.g.
+  - `with`: a string to that will replace regex matches (or, if the `subgroup_to_replace` field is set, will replace only that subgroup).
+May use template expressions and may use [Regexp.Expand() syntax](https://pkg.go.dev/regexp#Regexp.Expand) (e.g.
     `${mysubgroup}`).